Choirs: create your own dedicated page on this website

 - Login.
 You should see a black Admin Bar across the top of my site’s window, with your or your group’s name on the right-hand side

-- Towards the left of the black Admin Bar, click on “+ New” and click on “Page”
+- Towards the left of the black Admin Bar, click on “+ New” and click on “Page”.
+On a mobile device there is not enough room for the word “New”, so you get just the plus sign: “+”

 - Enter title here: Type in the full name of your choir.
 This is the title of the page to help you and me find it at a later stage.
+More importantly, it should contain the search terms your members are likely to use to find your page.
 What you type here doesn’t appear on the published page

 - Click in the large white area below the Paragraph selection box.
 This is where you put your page content

 - Type in the full name of your choir again, followed by any other information you want to appear, such as the concert date and the list of pieces you are practising.
 Use the Blah Blah Choral Society example page as a guide.
-Forget about formatting until you have finished entering all your text.
+It’s best to get all your text typed in before you do any formatting or creating links.

 Formatting your instructions